ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  automatically correct data in favour of re-contacting the respondent to correct the data directly.

-If the predictive period’s data is missing, then the method is not applied, unless it is appropriate to use an auxiliary variable that is well correlated with the target variable.
+If the predictive total is missing, then the method is not applied, unless it is appropriate to use an auxiliary variable that is well correlated with the target variable.
 The auxiliary variable should not be read into the data if the user does not require it.